 One thing to keep in mind is where the gas block is and the length of the gas tube.
 This will determine the handguard style that you can use.

 Next is the upper receiver.
 There are many options but they are all more or less the same.
 The barrel connects with the upper receiver.

-It contains the ejection port, in some cases the forward assist, charging handle, and the bolt, and bolt carrier.
+It contains the ejection port, in some cases the forward assist, charging handle, bolt, and bolt carrier.
 Some upper receivers have an integral carry handle and some have rails.

 Next are the bolt, bolt carrier, and charging handle.
 This is an example of the difference between the full auto bolt carrier and the civilian version.

 The charging handle moves the bolt carrier rearward to charge the weapon.
 There are some options for the charging handle.
 Shown is a standard one alongside one with an extended ambidextrous latch.

 The upper receiver is not considered a firearm and therefore is not controlled.
 You can order one and have it shipped directly to your home regardless of the length.
 But, anything less than 16 inches becomes a short-barreled rifle when mounted on a lower receiver with a stock.